xCDAT/xcdat/docs/index.rst

   * Support rectilinear and cuvilinear grids
   * Python implementation of `regrid2`_ for handling cartesian latitude longitude grids
-  * Utilize `xesmf`_ with utilities to handle edge cases
+  * API that wraps `xesmf`_ with utilities to handle edge cases

 * Vertical structured regridding

   * Support rectilinear and cuvilinear grids

-Things we keep in mind:
+Things we are striving for:

 * Support for CF compliant, E3SM non-CF compliant, and common metadata